Warning: Stamps that say '1st' or '2nd' class are going to become unusable from 31 January 2023

 Royal Mail is shaking up the rules on stamps, so if you've got a stash that say '1st' or '2nd' class on them then by 31 January 2023 you'll no longer be able to simply stick 'em on a letter and use them.
 This is because Royal Mail is moving to a new barcode system, which these stamps don't have.

-If you try to use these stamps – and this includes all those with the Queen's head on them that say '1st' or '2nd' class, or any other price, or those that are Christmas-themed – after this cut-off date they will not be valid and you will have to pay a surcharge.
+If you try to use these stamps – and this includes all those with the Queen's head on them that say '1st' or '2nd' class, or any other price after this cut-off date they will not be valid and you will have to pay a surcharge.
 Though Royal Mail is yet to confirm what this surcharge is or how it will work in practice.

 Royal Mail will let you 'swap out' these stamps for free